Mad (magazine): Alfred E. Neuman

-The image most closely associated with the magazine is that of Alfred E. Neuman, the boy with misaligned eyes, a gap-toothed smile, and the perennial motto "What, me worry?"
+The image most closely associated with the magazine is that of Alfred E. Neuman, the boy with misaligned eyes, a missing-tooth smile, and the perennial motto "What, me worry?"
 The original image was a popular humorous graphic for many decades before Mad adopted it, but the face is now primarily associated with Mad.

 Mad initially used the boy's face in November 1954.
 His first iconic full-cover appearance was as a write-in candidate for president on issue No. 30 (December 1956), in which he was identified by name and sported his "What, me worry?" motto.
 He has since appeared in a slew of guises and comic situations.
 According to Mad writer Frank Jacobs, a letter was once successfully delivered to the magazine through the U.S. mail bearing only Neuman's face, without any address or other identifying information.

 Legal disputes

 The magazine has been involved in various legal actions over the decades, some of which have reached the United States Supreme Court.
 The most far-reaching was Irving Berlin et al. v.
 E.C.
 Publications, Inc. In 1961, a group of music publishers representing songwriters such as Irving Berlin, Richard Rodgers, and Cole Porter filed a $25 million lawsuit against Mad for copyright infringement following "Sing Along With Mad", a collection of parody lyrics which the magazine said could be "sung to the tune of" many popular songs.
 The publishing group hoped to establish a legal precedent that only a song's composers retained the right to parody that song.
 Judge Charles Metzner of the U.S. District Court for the Southern District of New York ruled largely in favor of Mad in 1963, affirming its right to print 23 of the 25 song parodies under dispute.
 However, in the case of two parodies, "Always" (sung to the tune of "Always") and "There's No Business Like No Business" (sung to the tune of "There's No Business Like Show Business"), Judge Metzner decided that the issue of copyright infringement was closer, requiring a trial because in each case the parodies relied on the same verbal hooks ("always" and "business") as the originals.
 The music publishers appealed the ruling, but the U.S. Court of Appeals not only upheld the pro-Mad decision in regard to the 23 songs, it adopted an approach that was broad enough to strip the publishers of their limited victory regarding the remaining two songs.
 Writing a unanimous opinion for the United States Court of Appeals for the Second Circuit, Circuit Judge Irving Kaufman observed, "We doubt that even so eminent a composer as plaintiff Irving Berlin should be permitted to claim a property interest in iambic pentameter."
 The publishers again appealed, but the Supreme Court refused to hear it, allowing the decision to stand.